 - Finally there is what some call the "singlefoot"/saddle gait - one hoof at a time hits the ground and this is at an even interval 1-2-3-4-beat gait.
 This gait is smooth and fast.
 This is the gait Jellico Farms is trying to achieve with our breeding program.
 The even four-beat gait has been compared to riding in a Cadillac versus an old worn out farm pickup.
 It is this plus some.

 Gaited Morgans have a great temperament and seems to want to please the rider.

 As an aid acheiving our breeding goals of producing even four beat horses, All breeding stock and offspring will be gene tested using the SynchoGait Gene Test offered by UC Davis.
 Using these DNA gene results we will be able to project gait of offspring as shown in the below table.
 The DNA test will ID the horse's gait genes as one of the following three.
 Homozygous A/A --- the horse will perform ambling and lateral gaits.
 Heterozygous A/C --- the horse will perform lateral gaits.
 Homozygous C/C -- the horse will perform the walk, trot and canter.
-This is explained in greater detail in the following articles: SynchroGait-Keeper Mutation ; SynchroGait-Research ; and SynchroGait-Summary.
+This is explained in great detail in the following articles: SynchroGait-Keeper Mutation ; SynchroGait-Research ; and SynchroGait-Summary.
 I used the follwing briefing in Nov 2014 to seek approval of the AMHA BOD to authorize and provide the test.
 It was approved at the Feb 2015 AMHA BOD meeting and can now be found under the AMHA Registry Forms.
 SynchroGait-Information We will use the SynchroGait Gene A test in conjunction with the concept covered in the following article.
 Gait is Made in the Breeding Shed Note since the approval by AMHA for the DNA test you will need to contact them for the current price.